ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Conclusion

 \section{Conclusion}

-In this work, to revitalize multimodal pixel-wise semantic scene understanding for Autonomous Underwater Vehicles (AUVs), we investigate RGB-P semantic segmentation and propose ShareCMP, a shared dual-branch architecture, which reduces a large number of model parameters.
-We put forward the UPLight RGB-P multimodal dataset with 12 typical underwater semantic classes.
-We propose the Polarization Generate Attention (PGA) module, which can stably generate polarization modal images with rich polarization properties.
-The designed Class Polarization-Aware Loss (CPALoss) improves the learning and understanding of the encoder for polarization modal information.
-Our ShareCMP achieves state-of-the-art performance with fewer parameters on three RGB-P datasets.
+In this work, we propose ShareCMP for RGB-P multimodal underwater semantic segmentation.
+Our ShareCMP, a shared dual-branch architecture with ShareCMP Encoder, reduces the parameters and memory space by about 33.8\% compared to CMX.
+The experimental results indicate that the PGA module can generate polarization modal images with richer polarization properties compared to AoLP and DoLP.
+In addition, the CPALoss improves the learning and understanding of the encoder for polarization modal information.
+Our ShareCMP achieves the best performance with fewer parameters on the three RGB-P datasets.

+The shared dual-branch architecture can also be applied to other multimodal fields (RGB-X) to reduce the number of model parameters without sacrificing performance.
+However, our ShareCMP Encoder reduces the number of parameters but not the computational cost, which is limited by the fact that the two modal features must be extracted to the same level for cross-attention fusion.
+In future work, we aim to investigate a novel single-branch multimodal backbone as an alternative to overcome the limitations of parameter and computational complexity associated with the dual-branch backbone.

-\textbf{Acknowledgment.} This research is funded by the National Natural Science Foundation of China, grant number 52371350, by the Natural Science Foundation of Hainan Province, grant number 2021JJLH0002, by the Foundation of National Key Laboratory, grant number JCKYS2022SXJQR-06, and 2021JCJQ-SYSJJ-LB06912. {
+\textbf{Acknowledgments.} This research is funded by the National Natural Science Foundation of China, grant number 52371350, by the National Key Research and Development Program of China, grant number 2023YFC2809104, and by the National Key Laboratory Foundation of Autonomous Marine Vehicle Technology, grant number 2024-HYHXQ-WDZC03. {

 }